mbmackenzie/OpenCPU-Example/README.md

 conda install -c r r-roxygen2
 ```

-Next, to actually generate the documention, be in the directory of the
+Next, to actually generate the documentation, be in the directory of the
 package, and simply run:

 ``` r